EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 ``rsmtool`` requires the following two inputs to run an experiment:

 1. Data files for training and evaluation sets in ``.csv`` format.
 Each row should correspond to a single response and contain numeric feature values extracted for this response.
 In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
-The names for these two columns are defined in the configuration file.

 2. A configuration file in ``.json`` format with paths to the training and evaluation files, the type of regressor to use, and other information required by ``rsmtool``.
 See :ref:`experiment configuration file <config_file>` for more details.

-By default, ``rsmtool`` will use all of the features present in the training CSV file.
-If you want to use a specific set of features, you need to provide a second ``.json`` file specifying the list of features.
-See :ref:`feature file <feature_file>` for more details.

-``rsmtool`` does the following:

-preprocesses the training data (outlier truncation, normalization), learns a scoring model on the pre-processed training data, and generates a report with the description of the model and in-depth evaluation of its performance on the evaluation data.

 .. _config_file: